jasminelin0328/tidydata/README.md

-# tidydata
+#A uthor: Jade Forlani-Brennan

-Coursera Datascience Module 3 Assignment
+# Overview

-This is the README for run_analysis.R created by Jade Forlani-Brennan on 11th Nov 2019.
+This is the README for run_analysis.R created by Jade Forlani-Brennan on 11th Nov 2019 for the  Coursera Datascience Module 3 Assignment.

 # R Version
 Script ran succesfully on R version 3.6.1 (64 bit) using R studio on a Windows machine.